 Women Leadership in STEM

-Cost: None (all program costs, including travel and lodging, are covered)
+Cost: None (all programme costs, including travel and lodging, are covered)

-Women Leadership in STEM (WLS), launched by the Biotechnology Industry Research Assistance Council (BIRAC) and WomenLift Health, is a part-time leadership development programme that aims to enhance the power and influence of mid-career women working in Science, Technology, Engineering, and Mathematics (STEM) in India.
-The programme has been designed for women professionals with 10-25 years of experience, either in fixed or contractual positions, from recognised public and private STEM institutions in the country.
+Women’s Leadership in STEM (WLS), launched by the Biotechnology Industry Research Assistance Council (BIRAC), an enterprise under the Department of Biotechnology, Ministry of Science & Technology, Government of India, Grand Challenges India, and WomenLift Health, is a part-time leadership development programme designed to strengthen the power and influence of mid-career women in Science, Technology, Engineering, and Mathematics (STEM) fields across India.
+This programme is tailored for women professionals with 10–25 years of experience, whether in permanent or contractual roles, who are associated with recognised public and private STEM institutions or lead their own organisations as entrepreneurs and innovators in STEM.

 About the Programme